Front Range Fed

 • Shrimp.
 Use large shrimp for the best results, ensuring a juicy interior and crispy exterior.

 • Peanut oil.
 Ideal for frying the shrimp, providing a golden brown and crispy finish.
 While I love using peanut oil here, it can admittedly get a little pricy.
-Canola oil is a fine substitute (especially if that's what you have on hand.)
+Canola oil is a fine substitute (especially if that's what you have on hand).

 • Flour and egg yolks.
 This will be the base of the tempura shrimp batter.

 • Ice water.
-Using ice water in your tempura batter is important as it slows down the formation of gluten and prevents the crust from absorbing too much oil.
+Using ice water in your tempura batter is very important as it slows down the formation of gluten and prevents the crust from absorbing too much oil.
 This keeps the tempura coating light and airy, instead of heavily fried.

 For the Boom Boom Sauce